ozanMSFT/pytorch-wiki/Quantization/torch_quantization_design_proposal.md

 ### Quantized Modules

 **TORCH.NN.QUANTIZED**
-The primary API for users wanting to use quantized computation would be torch.nn.quantized.

 We are developing torch.nn.quantized as a namespace for quantized modules.
 Quantized modules closely parallel their floating point counterparts and follow the following rules:

 1. Identical module instantiation API